-- A student must be a member of Gates Middle School for a period equivalent to two marking periods before the selection process. - A student must have a cumulative scholastic average of at least 3.80 based on all of grade six, all of grade seven, and the first two trimesters of grade eight, including exploratory courses and physical education. - A student who meets the academic requirements will be evaluated by the Faculty Council on the basis of service, leadership, character and citizenship.
+- A student must be a member of Gates Middle School for a period equivalent to two marking periods before the selection process. - A student must have a cumulative scholastic average of at least 3.80 for grade 6, a cumulative scholastic average of at least 3.80 for grade 7, and a 3.80 cumulative scholastic average of at least 3.80 for the first two trimesters of grade eight. - A student who meets the academic requirements will be evaluated by the Faculty Council on the basis of service, leadership, character and citizenship.
 Students must be in good standing with attendance and discipline. - Students who meet the academic requirements and are voted in by the Faculty Council must maintain the 3.80 average through term three in grade eight to be inducted.